gregmarine/danhaugermusic_web/src/pages/blog/2024-03-02-listen-to-the-lyrics.md

 One of my students approached me a couple of weeks ago and asked if I could play Gnat by Eminem.

-I am not opposed to playing music that I never listen to.  cI enjoy playing music I am not familiar with because it broadens my listening horizons.
+I am not opposed to playing music that I never listen to.
+Actually, I enjoy playing music I am not familiar with because it broadens my listening horizons.
 You never know if I get picked up to play for a Barvarian rap/polka band that plays an eclectic blend of Rush, Yes, Weird Al Yankovic, and ABBA.
 Ya never know.

 I looked up Gnat by Eminem, on my personal computer (not the school computer) and listened while watching the words zip by.